firesharkstudios/butterfly-server/README.md

 The above code...
 - Creates a `DynamicSelectGroup` that echoes any data event transactions to the Console
-- Creates a `DynamicSelect` to retrieve the initial data _and_ to listen for data changes
+- Creates a child `DynamicSelect` on the `DynamicSelectGroup` that retrieves the initial data _and_ listens for data changes
 - Executes an INSERT to trigger a data change on the `DynamicSelect`

 ## Butterfly.Channel Hello World